riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  to find k\*(k^2\*G) = k^3\*G, ad nauseam, until k^q\*G after q
  sequential queries.
 Let p be the prime order of the group.

+The baseline generic DLP attack on a prime-order group, with only knowledge of G and x\*G, static DH oracle, is Pollard's rho
+ {{Pollard78}}, which costs O(sqrt{p}) group operations and O(1)
+ memory, and can be effectively parallelized with low communication cost using the van Oorschot-Wiener collision search machine {{OW99}}.
+For elliptic curves the negation map {{WZ98}} gives a small constant factor improvement over generic rho for a cost of about sqrt{p \* pi/4}
+ curve additions.
+For other specialized DLP attacks on transfers, twists, side channels, etc., we direct the reader to resources such as {{SafeCurves}} for references and focus here on generic attacks enabled by a static DH oracle.

 ## p - 1 Attack